Ware Mounds and Village Site

 The Ware Mounds and Village Site (11U31), also known as the Running Lake Site, located west of Ware, Illinois, is an archaeological site comprising three platform mounds and a 160 acre village site.
 The site was inhabited by the Late Woodland and Mississippian cultures from c.
 800 to c.
 1300.
-The village is one of the only Mississippian villages known to have existed in the Mississippi River valley in Southern Illinois.
+The village may be the only Mississippian village known to have existed in the Mississippi River valley in Southern Illinois.
 As the village was located near two major sources of chert, which Mississippian cultures used to make agricultural tools, it was likely a trading center for the mineral.

 The first of the site's three mounds is 200 ft in diameter.
 The graves of indigenous peoples have been found in this mound, which was later used as a cemetery by European settlers.
 The second mound is 75 ft in diameter, while the third is 250 ft long and 150 ft wide.
 A fourth mound, which was smaller than the other three, was originally located at the site but was demolished by the construction of Illinois Route 3.

 The site was added to the National Register of Historic Places on October 18, 1977.